-- Special Economic Zone: Facts, Roles, and Opportunities of Investment (IAENG, P. Pakdeenurit, W. Rattanawong, N. Suthikarnnarunai,)
+- Special Economic Zone: Facts, Roles, and Opportunities of Investment (P. Pakdeenurit, W. Rattanawong, N. Suthikarnnarunai,)

 - Special Economic Zones: A Guidance Framework for Policymaking (Claude Baissac, Thomas Farole, Jean-Paul Gauthier)

-This resource is designed to support the early-stage policymaking and planning process, and explores what type of SEZ model may be most ...
+This resource is designed to support the early-stage policymaking and planning process, and explores what type of special economic zone ...

-- Export processing zones are industrial estates that offer special incentives and facilities for manufacturing and related activities, with a focus on exports.
-These zones were very popular from the 1960s to the 1990s, and their success was often based on cheap labor, pre-WTO trade preferences, and the dominance of Western consumer markets.
+- Export processing zones (EPZs) are industrial estates that offer special incentives and facilities for manufacturing and related activities, with a focus on exports.
+These zones were very popular from the 1960s to the 1990s, and their success was often based on cheap labor, trade preferences that predate the World Trade Organization, and the dominance of Western consumer markets.
 As these conditions have changed, creating successful EPZs is significantly more difficult than it used to be.
 One example of where EPZs might be suitable is at the value-adding stage of the minerals value chain.

-- Free (or single) enterprise zones provide incentives to individual enterprises; factories do not have to locate within a designated zone to receive incentives and privileges.
-Examples of countries relying exclusively on a single factory scheme include Mauritius, Madagascar, Mexico, and Fiji.
-Other countries, e.g. Costa Rica, the United States, and Sri Lanka allow both industrial estate-style zones and single factory designations.
-Many extractive industry development phase and operational projects could already be considered de facto single enterprise SEZs due to differential tax and regulatory treatment under their permits or conventions.
+- Free (or single) enterprise zones provide incentives to individual enterprises; factories do not have to locate to a designated zone to receive incentives and privileges.
+Examples of countries relying exclusively on a single-factory scheme include Mauritius, Madagascar, Mexico, and Fiji.
+Other countries—including Costa Rica, the United States, and Sri Lanka—allow both industrial estate-style zones and single factory designations.
+Many extractive industry development phases and operational projects could be considered de facto single enterprise SEZs due to the differential tax and regulatory treatment they receive under their permits or conventions

-- Wide-area SEZs and freeports typically encompass much larger areas and a wider set of activities (which can include tourism and retail sales, and accommodation).
+- Wide-area SEZs and freeports typically encompass much larger areas and a wider set of activities (that can include tourism and retail sales, and accommodation).
 These SEZs also tend to provide a much broader set of incentives and benefits.
-Freeports have gained prominence through the Chinese experience.
-In their most developed format, these zones function as autonomous entities, managed by a dedicated government that also oversees the cities, ports, airports, and the population living within them.
+Freeports have gained prominence in China.
+In their most developed form, these zones function as autonomous entities, managed by a dedicated government that also oversees the cities, ports, airports, and the population living within them.

-Potential types of SEZs particular to extractive industry include: manufacturing of processed minerals for export (e.g. precious metal into jewellery or automotive components, diamond cutting); gas to-power zones; supplier parks (not necessarily export oriented; offshore oil and gas servicing hubs, which allow rigs to stay not to enter the domestic customs area during repairs); and a consolidate logistics zone at a port to serve multiple extractives companies in a region (although this supports efficient imports rather than necessarily local content development).
+Several types of SEZs are suitable for the extractive industry, including for the manufacturing of processed minerals for export (e.g., turning precious metals into jewelry or automotive components, diamond cutting) gas-to-power zones, supplier parks (which are not necessarily export-oriented; for example, these could be offshore oil and gas servicing hubs, which allow rigs to stay outside the domestic customs area during repairs), and consolidated logistics zones at ports to serve multiple extractives companies in a region (although this supports efficient imports rather than focusing on local content development).